emu-wg/teap-errata/section-5.md

    methods or basic password authentication.
 The inner EAP method(s) may provide Inner Method Session Keys (IMSKs), IMSK1..IMSKn, corresponding to inner method 1 through n.
-When the jth exchange, such as a basic password exchange, does not devrive key material then a special 0 IMSK is used as described below.
+When the jth exchange, such as a basic password exchange, does not derive key material then a special 0 IMSK is used as described below.

    If an inner method supports export of an Extended Master Session Key